What's Coming to Netflix in February 2023

 - True Spirit (2023) Netflix Original – Australian drama movie about Jessica Watson setting out to be the youngest person to sail around the world unassisted.

-- Vikingulven (2023) Netflix Original – Norwegian horror movie about a teen who begins to have visions following the murder at a party.
+- Viking Wolf / Vikingulven (2023) Netflix Original – Norwegian horror movie about a teen who begins to have visions following the murder at a party.

 What’s Coming to Netflix on February 9th